 The licence holder should be the person or party who has control of the property.
 This is usually the person who receives the rent (usually the owner or manager).
 They will be bound by the licence conditions and should be competent.
-Further advice is provided in the Online Application Guide document.
+Further advice is provided in the Online Application Guide document which can be found under supporting documents on the selective licensing page Selective Licensing-Gedling Borough Council.